Is Stevia Safe?

 Pepsi, Coca-Cola, and Cargill are starting to use stevia in Canada.
 The diet soft drink market is HUGH, worth billions of dollars.
 After December 2008 when US FDA stated it had no objection for use stevia as a general purpose sweetener, Coca-Cola and Pepsi start to introduce calorie-free beverages sweetened with stevia derivatives (Truvia for Coke, PureVia for Pepsi), including Coke's Odwalla juice and Pepsi's SoBe Life.

-According to the report Effect of the ioside and of the aqueous extract of Stevia Rebaudiana (BERT) Bertoni on the glycemia of normal and diabetic rats By: Professor Carlos Eduardo Pinheiro, Presented to the II Brazilian Convention on Stevia rebaudiana (Bert) Bertoni - September 1982, they found that the use of Stevia did not produce any significant glycemic effects in normal or diabetic rats.
+According to the research studies the effect of the extracted stevioside and rebaudioside (Rebaudiana-A) on the glycemia did not produce any significant glycemic effects in normal or diabetic rats.
 In other words, stevia does not add sugar to the blood stream as sugar or even fruit can do.
 This allows the body to regulate the blood's sugar levels naturally.
-Of course if you drink tea with stevia with a twinkie, all bets are off but if you are careful with your diet, stevia is a wonderful way to satisfy your cravings for sweets without sugar.
+Stevia is a wonderful way to satisfy your cravings for sweets without sugar. read more..

 All our Stevia products are 100% pure free from any fillers, additives, preservatives or other ingredients.
 Our stevia powder is made out of one simple ingredient called "Rebaudioside A or Rebaudioside M".
 Both Reb-A and Reb-M are the sweetest part of stevia leaf.
 When they are extracted the color is as white as snow.
 The more they are purified and concentrated the better they taste.
 Reb-A and Reb-M are granted GRAS; Generally recognized as safe by FDA, and approved by JECFA and Health Canada.